James-H007/Brrr/User_Stories.md

             * So that I can change banner images or blog profile pictures

 ### Deleting BrrrBlogs
+* As a logged in user, I will be unable to delete the BrrBlog that was created on account creation.
 * As a logged in user, I want to be able to delete my BrrrBlog by clicking a Delete button associated with the BrrrBlog anywhere that BrrrBlogs appear.
     * When I'm on the `/blogs` page:
         * I can click "Delete" to permanently delete a BrrrPost I have posted.